-- be New Zealand citizens or permanent residents; or have completed Year 12, and have completed or are in the process of completing Year 13 at a New Zealand School (or an equivalent foundation level course at a New Zealand tertiary institution)
+1.2 International students who have completed Year 12 and have completed or are in the process of completing Year 13 at a New Zealand school, or an equivalent foundation level course at a New Zealand tertiary institution.

 Selection of recipients